deco3500/newsbias/README.md

 ## 1. Introduction

 *What is your project and what dilemma does it aim to address.
-It should outline a news dilemma and how your project will address it.
-Identify the target users/audience and what makes your idea different from existing solutions.
-Outline the work to be done and what will be produced as a result.*
+It should outline a news dilemma and how your project will address it.*

 In March 2016, the Government tabled changes to media ownership rules set out in the Broadcasting Services Act 1992 (Cth).
 The changes proposed to repeal the “2/3 cross media ownership” and “75% reach” rules respectively, citing a need for “traditional” platforms (Commercial Television/Radio, most Newspapers), to have greater flexibility to respond to increased pressure from “new” forms of media (i.e. online).